Coupon Marketing Strategy: What is coupon marketing?

 Instead, Coupon marketing campaigns should be part of a broader mission to shape the brand, deepen the customer relationship, and drive long-term growth.
 With that in mind, plan each coupon campaign with the aim to:

-Increase product awareness to bring high lifetime value customers.
+Increase product awareness to maximize customers' lifetime value.

-Use coupons to deliver better customer experience at every stage of the customer journey.
+Use coupons to deliver a better customer experience at every stage of the customer journey.

 Make sure that the offers positively impact long-term goals.